firefart/websitewatcher/README.md

 To run this tool as a service you can use [websitewatcher.service](websitewatcher.service).
 Copy it to `/etc/systemd/system` and run `systemctl daemon-reload` followed by `systemctl enable websitewatcher.service`.

+If an error occurs, it will be sent to the global defined `mail.to`.
+The `watches.additional_to` recipients are not notified in this case.

 ## Config Options

 | Option | Description |